damianhakert/damianhakert.github.io/source/_posts/2015-04-15-bitbucket-vs-gitlab-com.markdown

 This gives us an edge versus Bitbucket, which has a long list of requested features, but doesn't seem to be responsive to their users.

-To convince some of you to move from Bitbucket to GitLab, we've compiled a list of our advantages versus them.
+To convince some of you to move from Bitbucket to [GitLab.com](https://about.gitlab.com/gitlab-com/), we've compiled a list of our advantages versus them.
 We'd love to hear what you think in the comments.